A subexponential parameterized algorithm for Directed Subset Traveling Salesman Problem on planar graphs: An overview of the algorithm

 The plan sketched in the previous section essentially leads to an algorithm with the promised time complexity, modulo Assumptions A1, A2, A3, and a number of technical details of minor relevance.
 Assumptions A2 and A3 are actually quite simple to achieve without loss of generality.
 It is Assumption A1 that was a major conceptual obstacle.

 For Assumption A2, we may at the very beginning perform the following reduction.
 For every original terminal $t$, introduce a new terminal $t'$ and edges $(t,t')$ and $(t',t)$ of weight $0$ to the graph; $t'$ and these edges are embedded in any face incident to $t$.
 The new terminal set consists of terminals $t'$ for all original terminals $t$.
 In this way, any closed walk visiting any new terminal $t'$ has to make a detour of weight $0$ using arcs $(t,t')$ and $(t',t)$, and we may assume that an optimal solution makes only one such detour for each new terminal $t'$.
-Thus we achieve Assumption A2, but actually the fact that we may assume that every terminal is incident to one non-trivial face and one trivial face between $(t,t')$ and $(t',t)$ also helps in solving technical issues later on.
+In this way we can achieve Assumption A2; the actual proof makes a slightly more complicated construction to add a few extra properties.

 For Assumption A3, observe that in the reasoning we relied only on the fact that $H_0$ is a tree spanning all terminals that has at most $k$ leaves and at most $k-2$ vertices of degree at least $3$.
 In particular, we did not use any metric properties of $H_0$.
-In fact, the reader may think of $H_0$ as a combinatorial object used to control the homotopy group of the plane with terminals pierced out: for any non-self-crossing curve $\gamma$ on the plane, we may infer how terminals are partition into those enclosed by $\gamma$, excluded by $\gamma$, and lying $\gamma$ by just examining the consecutive intersections of $\gamma$ with $H_0$.
+In fact, the reader may think of $H_0$ as a combinatorial object used to control the homotopy group of the plane with terminals pierced out: for any non-self-intersecting curve $\gamma$ on the plane, we may infer how terminals are partitioned into those enclosed by $\gamma$, excluded by $\gamma$, and lying on $\gamma$ just by examining the consecutive intersections of $\gamma$ with $H_0$.
 Therefore, instead of choosing $H_0$ arbitrarily, we may add it to the graph artificially at the very beginning, say using edges of weight $+\infty$.
 In this way we make sure that the optimum solution $W$ does not use any edge of $H_0$.